New full-time students

 Maintenance Loan for living costs

-You may have to give details of your household income.
+You have to give details of your household income and your course start date.

 You might get a grant to cover some travel expenses if you normally live in England but study away from home.
 If you’re a medical or dental student you might also qualify for help with the costs of attending clinical placements in the UK.